-Check out the new space in the basement of Artisan Knitworks!
+Check out the space in the “garden level” of Artisan Knitworks!

 Artist Larry Hart, co-principal of Artisan Knitworks, operates Artisan Pixworks, a studio and gallery rooted in the idea that photography is an art and that creativity and technique are pathways to communication … not the end.
 Hart is a photographer (and writer).
 In both of these media, his style is uncluttered, finding what is special in the ordinary.
 Even in his Argus C3 days, these have been his goals.
 And, perhaps, he’s become even better over time.

 This might be hard to believe, but Larry had a life before Artisán Knitworks and Pixworks.
 He spent several decades as a writer and photographer.
 The day-to-day business of Artisán Knitworks forced photography to the back burner.
 That has changed.
 Increasingly the camera is in his hands, at his eye, and truly part of his life again.